We Count: Why Numbers Matter in Our Communities

 Speakers: Ari Y. Kelman and Aaron J. Hahn Tapper in conversation with Abram J. Kronsberg and Gail Lipsitz.

-Join professors Ari Kelman and Aaron J. Hahn Tapper for a discussion of the importance and challenges inherent in population studies of Jewish communities, particularly for Jews of color.
+Professors Ari Kelman and Aaron J. Hahn Tapper discuss the importance and challenges inherent in population studies of Jewish communities, particularly for Jews of color.

 About Our Speakers: